-- g) Translation of foreign currencies - i.
+c) Translation of foreign currencies

+- i.
 Functional and presentation currency: Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates (the "functional currency").
-These consolidated financial statements are presented in Canadian dollars which is the functional currency of the Company, along with its previously wholly-owned subsidiaries, Fortress and Nueva Segovia. - ii.
+These consolidated financial statements are presented in Canadian dollars which is the functional currency of the Company, along with its previously wholly-owned subsidiary, Fortress. - ii.
 Transactions and balances: Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
-Generally, foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in currencies other than an entity's functional currency are recorded in the consolidated statements of loss and comprehensive loss. - h) Earnings/(Loss) per share
+Generally, foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in currencies other than an entity's functional currency are recorded in the consolidated statements of income (loss) and comprehensive income (loss).

+d) Earnings/(Loss) per share